Code reviews are a central part of developing high-quality code for Chromium. All change lists (CLs) must be reviewed.

 More detail on the owners file format is provided here.

 git cl owners command can help find owners.
-Gerrit also provides this functionality via the
+Gerrit also provides this functionality in the Reviewers field of CLs.

 While owners must approve all patches, any committer can contribute to the review.
 In some directories the owners can be overloaded or there might be people not listed as owners who are more familiar with the low-level code in question.
 In these cases it‘s common to request a low-level review from an appropriate person, and then request a high-level owner review once that’s complete.
 As always, be clear what you expect of each reviewer to avoid duplicated work.